10 ways to safely entertain your children at home

 Please note: this article is based on the information available when it was published on Tuesday 5th January 2020

 Fortunately, we can help.
 We’ve pulled together this extensive list of Parent Zone-approved activities that you can enjoy with your kids.
-And better still, some of them will even keep them safely occupied while you try to get some work done.

 Digital parenting advice straight to your inbox

 1. Become an Internet Legend